AnitaMohanta23/Link_shortener/README.md

 # Link_shortener
-This is the core code from scratch to clone the landing page of Netflix using **HTML,CSS and js**
+This is the core code from scratch to Link-Shortener using **HTML,CSS and js**

 ### The challenge